ileleiwi/CIS575_Final_Project/README.md

 ## Down-sampled dataset
 ![c_train cp plot](/figures/c_train_down_cm_stats.svg)

 Considering the results from each unpruned decision tree, up-sampling to correct for target class imbalance seems to be the best option.
-While the SMOTE method had a higher balanced accuracy, the up-sampled model has a better overall accuracy, and importantly, it had the highest specificity.
+Of the different rebalancing techniques, upsampling had the highest accuracy and Cohen's Kappa.
+Furthermore, While the downsampling method had a higher balanced accuracy, upsampling had, by far, the highest specificity.
 Considering the implications of a false negative when predicting if a patient will have a stroke, the specificity metric must be as high as possible.
 Moving forward with the Random Forest analysis, we will use upsampling to balance the data.

 # Random Forest Classification